Trebor-Huang/vscode-btex/README.md

 VSCode integration for [bTeX](https://github.com/banana-space/btex).

-Use the "Compile bTeX to HTML" command to start.
+Use the "Compile bTeX to HTML" command in the command palette to start.
+The rendered content will update on save.

 ## Features